ArtSabintsev/UIView-AutoLayoutView/README.md

 # UIView+AutoLayoutView

 ### About
-A small Objective-C category on `UIView` that creates a UIView object that is ready to be used in programmatic AutoLayout.
+A small Objective-C category on `UIView` that creates a UIView object that is ready to be used for programmatic AutoLayout.
 This class is useful for those of us who do a lot of our AutoLayout definitions outside of xibs and storyboards.

 ### Changelog (v1.0.1)
 - Added `updateLayoutForView` method, which should be called after setting up NSLayoutConstraints on views that are needed farther down the lines as dependencies for other views.